NipunaRanasinghe/awesome-ballerina/README.md

 <!-- subtitle -->

-A curated list of learning materials, libraries, tools and other resources for the [Ballerina programming language](https://ballerina.io/)
+A curated list of learning materials, libraries, tools and other resources for the Ballerina programming language.

-We welcome contributions from the community!

 <!-- image -->